aqni/beancount-daoru/README.md

 - [smart_importer](https://github.com/beancount/smart_importer)：beancount 官方提供的基于机器学习的分类预测器
 - [Beancount Red's Importers](https://github.com/redstreet/beancount_reds_importers): Simple ingesting tools for Beancount.
 More importantly, a framework to allow you to easily write your own importers.
+- [Beanborg](https://github.com/luciano-fiandesio/beanborg)：Automatic AI-powered transactions categorizer for Beancount.
 - [BeanHub Import](https://github.com/LaunchPlatform/beanhub-import): a simple, declarative, smart, and easy-to-use library for importing extracted transactions from beanhub-extract.
+- [beanquery-mcp](https://github.com/vanto/beanquery-mcp): Beancount MCP Server is an experimental implementation that utilizes the Model Context Protocol (MCP) to enable AI assistants to query and analyze Beancount ledger files using Beancount Query Language (BQL) and the beanquery tool.

 不活跃项目：